danielj0nes/BreakBuddy/README.md

 The character cycles between different facial expressions and animations (gradually increasing from lower to higher intrusiveness), which represent the time elapsed until a break should be taken.
 The break interval timer can be flexibly set by the user (default 60 minutes).

 ## To do / in progress
-* Work on break timers functionality
-* Tracking behaviour in conjunction with timers
 * CSS theme for character creation screen
-* Build on intrusiveness levels e.g., what happens after `x` minutes
+* Build on intrusiveness levels e.g., what happens after `x` minutes - resize the character?
+Move it around unwillingly?
+* What happens after the user set break timer is passed?
+Reset or just hold it until a break is taken?

 ## Done
 * Parse character resources via `character_scraper.py`